zyr2288/zg-assembler/README.md

     "outputEntryFile": "",
     "outputSingleFile": "",
-    "copyToClipboard": true,       // Copy result bytes to the clipboard "patchFile": "",               // It will rewrite patch file "includes": ["**/*.asm"],
+    "copyToClipboard": true,       // Copy result bytes to the clipboard "patchFile": "",               // It will overwrite patch file "includes": ["**/*.asm"],
     "excludes": []
 }